romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 It is a good habit to so the same before hitting the create button for a new pull request.
 A quick scan over the git diff allows to easily spot mistakenly committed files, unadvisedly commented out lines of codes or typos.

 Reviewers can notice obvious hints giving away that the author didn't proofread his/her pull request.
-Could it be a local file being versioned by mistake, or a comment intended to be removed before the pull request (ex: "TODO: extract logic into private method").
+Could it be a local file versioned unintentionally, or a comment intended to be removed before the pull request (ex: "To-do: extract logic into private method").

 Not the best way to start a review, and so much credibility lost for the author of the PR.